On the stabilization of embedded thickenings: Introduction

 \subsection{Main Results}

-We will write $\hodim(K,L) = k$ if $K$ can be obtained from $L$, up to homotopy, by attaching cells of dimension at most $k$.
-Let $\US_X$ denote the (unreduced) \text{fiberwise suspension functor} (see Definition \ref{dfn:ufws}).
-In what follows, we define a moduli space
+A pair $(K,L)$ satisfies $\dim(K,L) \leq k$ (or $\dim(K)\leq k$ when $L=\emptyset$) if $K$ can be obtained from $L$, up to homotopy, by attaching cells of dimension at most $k$ (that is, $(K,L)$ is weak equivalent, relative to $L$, to a relative CW complex of relative dimension at most $k$).
+We call $(K,L)$ \textit{homotopy finite} when $\dim(K,L)$ is finite.
+Let $\US_X$ denote the unreduced fiberwise suspension functor (defined below).
+In what follows, we define a moduli space $\E_f(K,X\ \rel\ L)$ of relative embedded thickenings of a given map $f\:(K,L) \rightarrow (X, \partial X)$ of homotopy finite pairs, along with a \textit{stabilization map}